Garfunkel and Oates: 2011–2013: All Over Your Face, Slippery When Moist, and TV series

 In January 2011, Garfunkel and Oates released their debut studio album All Over Your Face.
 That same month, the duo signed a deal with HBO for a pilot of their own eponymous TV series.
 HBO did not give the pilot a full series, but released it as five separate shorts on HBO Go in August 2012, which included a music video for their song "Pregnant Women are Smug".
-Garfunkel and Oates released a music video for their song "This Party Took a Turn for the Douche" in February 2011, and a music video for their song "Weed Card" in April 2011.
-In October 2011, the duo performed the song "David Wain Is Sexy" in David Wain's web series Wainy Days.
+Garfunkel and Oates released a music video for their song "This Party Took a Turn for the Douche" in February 2011 and a music video for their song "Weed Card" in April 2011.
+In October 2011, the duo performed the song "David Wain is Sexy" in David Wain's web series Wainy Days.
 The following year, Garfunkel and Oates were featured in Comedy Central's stand-up comedy TV series The Half Hour.
 They released their second studio album, Slippery When Moist, on February 21, 2012, which topped Billboard's Comedy Albums chart.
 The duo released their song "29/31" in May 2012.

-In June 2013, Garfunkel and Oates released the song "The Loophole", about Christians retaining their technical virginity by practicing anal sex, alongside a music video, which was filmed at a pornographic film studio.
-It inspired a TikTok trend in 2021.
+In June 2013, Garfunkel and Oates released the song "The Loophole" about Christians retaining their technical virginity by practicing anal sex alongside a music video filmed at a pornographic film studio.
+It inspired a TikTok trend of videos set to the song in 2021.
 From August to December 2013, the duo went on tour throughout the United States in partnership with the Monster Energy Outbreak Tour as part of their first comedy tour.
 In September 2014, IFC approved Garfunkel and Oates, a TV sitcom directed by Fred Savage and starring the duo as fictionalized versions of themselves navigating the Los Angeles comedy scene.
 The show aired from August to September 2014.
 It was cancelled by IFC in March 2015.